proctorf/HIST289/index.md

     - **Do not CITE AI.** Citations are meant to identify the work of other humans that you have consulted, and to provide a clear path to your evidence for your readers should they want to consult it themselves.
 AI-produced information is not reproducible, and thus is not a valid source.

-In our class, AI will serve as a technical tutor, but should not be used to generate ideas or arguments.
-Please do not use AI for reading responses or other writing we may do.
+In our class, AI will serve as a technical tutor, but should not be used to generate ideas or arguments.  **Please** do not use AI for reading responses, web site analyses, or other writing we may do.

 **Late Work:** Deadlines matter!
 This is an important thing to